 Their reason was not far fetched.

 It was their knowledge that enough oil still flowed from the Niger-Delta to sustain their hordes feeding fat on a bulbous, corrupted form of federalism.

-As of fact, the politics of oil, the continued exploitation of the oil rich delta, and wanton desecration of the environment of oil producing regions, have actually been powered and sustained by universal cynicism toward the Nigerian project from the moment of its early contraption well before 1914.
+As of fact, the politics of oil, the continued exploitation of the oil rich delta, and wanton desecration of the environment of oil producing regions, were powered and sustained by universal cynicism toward the Nigerian project from the moment of its contraption even well before 1914.